Judopay/JudoKit-Android/README.md

 ```

 ## Next Steps
-The judo Android library supports a range of customization options, for more information on using judo for Android please see our [wiki documentation](https://github.com/JudoPay/Judo-Android/wiki).
+The judo Android library supports a range of customization options.
+For more information on using judo for Android see our [wiki documentation](https://github.com/JudoPay/Judo-Android/wiki).

 ## License
 See the [LICENSE](https://github.com/JudoPay/Judo-Android/blob/master/LICENSE) file for license rights and limitations (MIT).